 Zena Agha is a Palestinian-Iraqi writer, poet and organiser from London.
-Her work explores identity, immigration, space and life in the diaspora.
+Her work explores immigration, war and life in the diaspora.
 Zena’s poems have been translated and published internationally and she has performed at universities and festivals around the US, UK and France.

 Media credits include the BBC World Service, BBC Arabic, NPR, El País, The Independent, The Nation and The Economist. and she has delivered two TEDx talks, both under the banner of identity.
 Zena’s short film ‘Little Jerusalem’ was officially selected for the Miami Independent Film Festival and the Boston Palestine Film Festival.

 Shortlisted for the London Mayor’s Young Person’s Peace Prize, Zena previously worked at the Iraqi Embassy in France, the Palestinian delegation at UNESCO, the UK Houses of Parliament and Operation Black Vote.